by Steve | Jul 27, 2023 | Uncategorized

 by Steve | Jul 5, 2023 | Uncategorized

-Wyre Forest Study Group 5 July, 2023 Glint of gold – Golden-ringed Dragonfly On a recent July field meeting of the WFSG to the Wyre, we were treated to the sight of one of the UK’s spectacular dragonflies – the Golden-ringed dragonfly.
+Wyre Forest Study Group 5 July, 2023 A glint of gold – Golden-ringed dragonfly On a recent July field meeting of the WFSG to the Wyre, we were treated to the sight of one of the UK’s spectacular dragonflies – the Golden-ringed dragonfly.
 The...

 by Steve | May 27, 2023 | Uncategorized